Joseloll/Rawr-Logger/README.md

 # To List
 ✅ Make Where It Grabs The Roblox Cookie From More Browsers ❌ Make A Complied Version
-❌ Added Protection To The Grabber
+❌ Addeing Protection To The Grabber
 # Credits
 Made By:
 Joseyt#1935